Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Introduction

+In the following, we comment on one important aspect which we have neglected in the discussion above.
+In order to represent the absolute Hodge cohomology of $X$ {when $X(\C)$ is not compact,} the differential forms entering into the complex $\DR_{Mf,\Z}(M\times X)$ must satisfy growth conditions at infinity {(see Subsection \ref{apr0501} for details)}.
+If {$X(\C)$ is not compact}, then for an arbitrary geometry $g^{V}$ the forms in \eqref{gdhjqwgdhgqwjgdwqdwqdqqwd} will not {necessarily} satisfy the required growth conditions.
+We therefore introduce the notion of good {geometries (Definition \ref{dez2402}), whose associated characteristic forms \eqref{gdhjqwgdhgqwjgdwqdwqdqqwd} are nice in this respect.} By the work of Burgos-Wang \cite{MR1621424}, good geometries exist locally on $M$. {However, if $X(\C)$ is not compact,} then in general we do not know whether good geometries exist globally on $M$.
+Hence we are forced to work with local geometries.
+For this reason we must further replace the absolute Hodge complex $\DR_{Mf,\Z}(M\times X)$ by its quasi-isomorphic \v{C}ech complex with respect to coverings of the manifold $M$ denoted by $\cL\DR_{Mf,\Z}(M\times X)$.

+As a consequence of the approach to differential algebraic $K$-theory $\widehat{\bK}(X)^{0}(M)$ sketched above, it is clear that it is not only functorial in the variable $M$, but also in $X$.
+In particular, the cycle map $\widehat{\cycl}$ in \eqref{qsqqwdwqdwdj} is compatible with this functoriality.
+Even if we restrict to number rings, this is an improvement of \cite{bg}.

+An aspect truly related to the higher-dimensional generalization of differential algebraic $K$-theory is the homotopy formula in the algebraic direction discussed in \ref{jan0110}.
+It is the clue in the proof of Lott's relation.

-In a recent paper \cite{HopkinsQuick}, Hopkins and Quick introduce a Hodge filtered version of complex bordism.
+\begin{rem} In a recent paper \cite{HopkinsQuick}, Hopkins and Quick introduce a Hodge filtered version of complex bordism.
 Its construction is very similar in spirit to our definition of differential algebraic $K$-theory and also uses related constructions with differential forms.
-However Hodge filtered complex bordism is not a differential version of complex bordism since from its cohomology classes one can not recover the differential form representatives of the relevant cohomology classes.
+However, Hodge filtered complex bordism is not a differential version of complex bordism since from its cohomology classes one cannot recover the differential form representatives of the relevant cohomology classes. \end{rem}

-As mentioned before, differential algebraic $K$-theory may also be seen as a variant of arithmetic algebraic $K$-theory.
-For brevity we will explain the relation to Takeda's construction in more detail.
-We use the inclusion $j:\pt\to S^{n}$ of the north pole in the standard way in order to define reduced $n$-th cohomology groups.
-We have isomorphisms